ICD-10 Codes Used By Therapists

 Connecting ICD 10 and DSM 5 to CPT Code

 Let’s take a step back.
-Before we explore the relationship between ICD-10/ DSM 5 and CPT codes–lets talk about the relationship between ICD 10 and DSM 5 codes.
+Before we explore the relationship between ICD-10/ DSM 5 and CPT codes– let’s talk about the relationship between ICD 10 and DSM 5 codes.
 Both ICD-10 and DSM 5 codes are used for diagnosis.
 How are they different?
 They’re not.

 ICD codes are the World Health Organization (WHO)’s International Classification of Diseases and Related Health Problems and they are used together with CPT codes to bill insurances.

-DSM 5 codes are the codes outlined in the The Diagnostic and Statistical Manual of Mental Disorders (Fifth Edition).
+DSM 5 codes are the codes outlined in The Diagnostic and Statistical Manual of Mental Disorders (Fifth Edition).
 This manual is a taxonomic and diagnostic tool used published by the American Psychiatric Association.

 ICD-10 and DSM 5 codes are the same.
 The DSM is a guide to picking the correct ICD code.
 The DSM 5 was published in May of 2013 and went into effect on January 1, 2014–right ahead of when the entire medical community switched from using ICD-9 to ICD-10 codes on October 1, 2015.
 The main difference between ICD-9 and ICD-10 is there are many more diagnosis pathways for clients in ICD-10 than there were in ICD-9 (check out our handy ICD-10 converter).

 DSM is relevant to the mental health community because it endorses and lists most (but not all) mental and behavioral health ICD codes.
 The confusion whether DSM and ICD codes are the same or not stems from the fact that the DSM is the only accepted guide to ICD codes in the mental health industry.
-This leads many therapists to believe there is a separate list of DSM codes that is not connected with ICD codes, when there is not.
+This leads many therapists to believe there is a separate list of DSM codes that are not connected with ICD codes when there is not.
 DSM is ICD–DSM directs therapists to the correct ICD diagnosis codes they need to bill.

 This brings us back to our critical question, how are CPT and ICD related?
 The relationship between an ICD code and a CPT code is that the diagnosis supports the medical necessity of the treatment.

 HIPAA, starting in 2003, made it mandatory to have an ICD code for any electronic transaction used for billing, reimbursement, or reporting purposes.
-So to bill an insurance you need to have a CPT code which explains the treatment/service you provided a client and an ICD 10 code that outlines the diagnosis for a patient which explains why the treatment/service you provided was necessary.
+So to bill insurance, you need to have a CPT code which explains the treatment/service you provided a client and an ICD 10 code that outlines the diagnosis for a patient which explains why the treatment/service you provided was necessary.